jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 Run without options, it acts as a filter that takes a JSON-encoded Pandoc document, formats citations and adds a bibliography, and returns a JSON-encoded pandoc document.
-Citations will be resolved, and a bibliography will be inserted into a Div element with id `refs`.
+Citations will be resolved, and, assuming there are bibliography entries, a bibliography will be inserted into a Div element with id `refs`.
 If no such Div exists, one will be created and appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a